Skip to main content

 Fame

-Fame, notoriety, renown – the desire to be recognized & immortalized is the most enduring & perhaps the most desirable form of power.
-Culture, commerce, politics, & religion all proffer promises of fame – whether for fifteen minutes or fifteen centuries.
-This course will investigate this subject by asking, what is fame?
+Fame, notoriety, renown – the desire to be recognized and immortalized -- is the most enduring and perhaps most desirable form of power.
+Culture, commerce, politics, and religion all proffer promises of fame – whether for fifteen minutes or fifteen centuries.
+What is fame?
 Why do people want it?
 How do they get it?
 What can they do with it?
-In other words, what kind of good is fame?
-Drawing on texts from history, ethnography, theory, literature, philosophy, & contemporary media, this course will reflect on the ethics, erotics, pragmatics & pathologies of fame.
+Drawing on texts from history, ethnography, theory, literature, philosophy, and contemporary media, this course reflects on the ethics, erotics, pragmatics and pathologies of fame.

 Course #